psantos9/leanix-tutorial-standalone-app/TUTORIAL.md

 ```bash
 vue create leanix-tutorial-standalone-app
 ```
 During the project creation, you will be prompted to pick a preset.
 You can simply choose the default preset which comes with a basic Babel + ESLint setup.
-Once all dependencies are installed, open the project folder  with your favourite code editor and  launch an instance of your development server by running the following command:
+Once all dependencies are installed, open the project folder  with your favorite code editor and  launch an instance of your development server by running the following command:

 ```bash
 cd leanix-tutorial-standalone-app